cromicron/Coursera_Capstone/Final Project.md

 # Final Project: Large Counties - Did they all vote for Biden?
+## Overview
-## Overview: In the 2020 election, as well as in most recent elections, large cities in the USA overwhelmingly have voted for the Democrat candidate.
+In the 2020 election, as well as in most recent elections, large cities in the USA overwhelmingly have voted for the Democrat candidate.
 Looking at the an election map usually shows a largely red map, with the occaional blue dots in the large cities.
 However as with all data, there is still a lot of variation to be explained.
 Many studies of course allready analyzed the relationship beween socioeconomic-status, education, ethnicity etc. and voting behiavior.
 With foursquare we have the opportunity of a totally different kind of analysis.
 Instead of analysing the impact of population characteristics on voting behavior,